nickzafi/Data-Engineer-Task/README.md

 # Data Engineer Task

-* Clone this repository on your local machine and create a new one in your own GitHub account
+* Clone this repository on your local machine and push your solution into a new one in your own GitHub account
 * Please consider your git history as this will be reviewed
 * Commit & push code regularly
 * Use the Netflix csv file as your data source